- 1 What is Microneedling?

 This page covers microneedling, as compared to RF Microneedling, which is a treatment that emits radiofrequency energy from the needles for heat-based therapy in addition to the benefits of microneedling.

 Dermapen, Skin Pen, and Eclipse MicroPen are some of the most well-known microneedling brands.
 Each of these 3 devices works very similarly.
 They look like pens but emit a bundle of 10-12 microneedles that punch in and out.
 The pen moves across the skin, punching at even intervals of time, to treat the skin.
 The individual performing the treatment needs to be skilled at their movements to ensure punches are placed optimally to not injure the skin too much or too little to be effective.
-Dermapen is our favorite because it offers several depth options so that we can customize the level of aggressiveness to your treatment, and optimize the depth of penetration of any add-on serums or PRP.
+Dermapen is our favorite because it offers several depth options so that we can customize the level of aggressiveness to your treatment, and optimize the depth of penetration of any add-on serums.

 Dermarollers have gained popularity, especially in Europe.
 We do not condone the use of microneedle dermarollers because the needles drag across the skin, and instead of creating smooth vertical columns of damage, create holes on the skin as they enter at one angle, twist, and then exit at another angle.
 This makes dermarollers risky because they can create textured scarring that resembles ice-pick acne scars and hyperpigmentation (dark discoloration) on Hispanic, Asian, Middle Eastern, and Indian skin.